Fnafgameur/RwSavEditor/README.md

 # RwSavEditor
 This project is still under development, so you may encounter bugs when using it.
-Even if the program creates a backup of your recording, consider creating one manually.
+Even if the program creates a backup of your save, consider creating one manually.

 ## Presentation
 This save editor lets you to change stats of your campaigns, every vanilla slugcats are supported (this include DLC ones and Inv).